Are you one of the almost 30 million taxpayers that can no longer itemize deductions? “Bunching” your charitable contributions may help take it back.

 - Home mortgage interest (subject to limitations on mortgage amount to no more than $750,000)

 - Casualty or theft losses (only if from an event declared a disaster from US President)

 - Charitable gifts

-Please call us if you would like to discuss opening and funding a Donor Advised Fund, or other tax reduction strategies.
+Contact us if you would like to discuss the opening and funding of a Donor Advised Fund, or other tax reduction strategies.